The Intervention of the Sabine Women: Production

-In de Villars' version, David was most taken by Aurore, who sat for Hersitia, only asking Adèle and Tallien to pose "out of politeness".
-According to Delécluze, however, it was Adèle's long, dark hair that most interested him: at the time, he had already painted the crouching figure next to Hersitia (which had been completed by October 1796), and expressed regret that he had not had de Bellegarde's face as a model from which to do so.
+In de Villars' version, David was most taken by Aurore, who sat for Hersilia, only asking Adèle and Tallien to pose "out of politeness".
+According to Delécluze, however, it was Adèle's long, dark hair that most interested him: at the time, he had already painted the crouching figure next to Hersilia (which had been completed by October 1796), and expressed regret that he had not had de Bellegarde's face as a model from which to do so.
 De Bellegarde accordingly allowed him to repaint the figure's face and hair after her own, while he used part of Aurore's leg in his figure of Hersitia.
 David's use of the de Bellegarde sisters as models has been interpreted as creating a link between the mythological Sabine Women and Parisian women of his own time, which has itself been interpreted as "affording a familial basis for the reconciliation of a divided and warring post-Revolutionary France".

 According to Delécluze, the attention David paid to the painting of Adèle de Bellegarde's face led to rumours of an affair between her and the painter, which Delécluze considered baseless.
 Other rumours circulated as to whether she had posed fully nude.

-The Intervention of the Sabine Women was first exhibited at the Louvre on December 21 1799, a few weeks after the Coup of 18 Brumaire, in what has been described as "the major artistic event of the late 1790s in Paris."
+The Intervention of the Sabine Women was first exhibited at the Louvre on December 21, 1799, a few weeks after the Coup of 18 Brumaire, in what has been described as "the major artistic event of the late 1790s in Paris."
 The diaphanous gowns worn by its female characters were credited for starting a fashion for similar outfits, known as dresses à la antique ("Ancient-style"), among Parisian high society.
+In a private display of the painting the artist charged a fee for admission to see the work, and used a large mirror in his installation so that spectators could view themselves within the reflection of the painting.